 Our chef André has created this tasty lamb pilaf and given it a hearty boost with the addition of lentils.
 The type of fibre found in these lovely little legumes has fantastic benefits for heart and digestive health, as well as keeping blood sugar levels stable.
-And of course it's delicious as well as good for you, fragrant with spices and a subtle sweetness from the dried apricot.
+And of course it's delicious as well as good for you and fragrant with spices.
 Enjoy!

 Chicken Stock Powder

 Put a large frying pan on medium-high heat and add the lamb mince.
 Use a wooden spoon to break it up and brown for 8-10 mins.
 Meanwhile, halve and peel the red onion.
 Chop half into roughly ½cm pieces and slice the other into thin half moons.
 When the lamb has browned, add the ½cm pieces and cook until softened, 5 mins.
 Then add the ras-el-hanout and half the turmeric and cook for 1 minute more.